-This is a commissioner led programme therefore a director level representative from the CCG, NHS England area team and the Council is required to be present or otherwise able to input the views of their organisation into the meeting in order for key decisions to be ratified.
+This is a commissioner led programme therefore a director level representative from the CCG and Council is required to be present in order for key decisions to be ratified.

 9. Declarations of interest

 Any declarations of interest will be declared and recorded at the beginning of each programme board meeting.